lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Json/SnowflakeConverter.md

 # SnowflakeConverter class

-Converts a snowflake to and from it's JSON string value
+Converts a snowflake to and from its JSON string value

 ```csharp
 public class SnowflakeConverter : JsonConverter